 The weight distribution (the front wheels versus the complete car) must be homologated and with a tolerance of +/-0.5%.
 For this check, the car must be complete without fuel and without driver.

-When checked during the competition the measured weight distribution must comply with the homologated value within the specified tolerance.
+When checked during the competition, the measured weight distribution must comply with the homologated value within the specified tolerance (including any BOP ballast).

 4.3 Ballast